Fears grow for solar radiation management test flight plan

 February 11, 2021 - A planned balloon test flight is under fire from environmentalists who fear it is a step towards solar radiation management that could see particles released into the atmosphere to reduce global warming.

-A team of Harvard scientists wants to test fly a high-altitude balloon from the Swedish Space Corporation in the north the country, pending approval from an advisory committee.
+A team of Harvard scientists plans to test fly a high-altitude balloon from the Swedish Space Corporation in the north the country, following approval from an advisory committee.

 Controversially, the flight is to test whether it could carry equipment for a future solar radiation management experiment.